Rev1s10n/Tri-Hard-Slab-Arcade-Edition/README.md

 # Tri-Hard Slab: Arcade Edition
 ## **English | [繁體中文](README_zh-TW.md)**
-A follow up from my previous [build](https://github.com/Rev1s10n/Tri-Hard-slab-v2), powered by [GP2040-CE](https://gp2040-ce.info/) firmware (v.0.7.7) with custom 16 buttons layout.
+A follow up from my previous [build](https://github.com/Rev1s10n/Tri-Hard-slab-v2), powered by [GP2040-CE](https://gp2040-ce.info/) firmware (v.0.7.7) with custom 16 buttons layout.<br>
 This time it's made with Cherry MX switches instead of Kailh Choc switches, and CNC aluminum case with acrylic top layer for art insert.

-**I would suggest not build this yourself at this momemnt as there's some design flaws, which makes it really difficult to assemble**
+**I would suggest not build this yourself at this momemnt as there's some design flaws, which makes it really difficult to assemble**<br>
 **A new case design might come in the future**

 ![The beauty shot 2](images/THSAE-000-main.jpg)